llaenowyd/Medium_ReduxReachTransitionRouter/README.md

 a set of specific, named, non-master branches correspond to the stages of development presented in the article.

-### This is Version 2
+### This is Version 3

-This version provides 2 extremely basic full-page views and routing between them, based on the `window.location` provided by the browser runtime, via `@reach/router` `useLocation` hook.
+This version unifies the router and `window.location` with Redux.

-At this version, the routing is entirely separate from Redux.
+As of this version, application code can use the Redux store (exclusively) to determine which view to render, and, can dispatch routing actions to navigate programmatically.
+When routing programatically, the browser's location is updated and thus its navigation controls remain functional.

 ## create-react-app standard documentation (applies)